 You Don’t Need to be Scared of at Home Peels Anymore.
 Here’s 3 we Love & How to Use Them

-Maybe you’re picturing red, irritated skin or even worse, a chemical peel gone wrong.
-But let us stop you right there.
+Maybe you’re picturing red, irritated skin or even worse, a chemical burn.

 1. L'Oréal Paris Revitalift Bright Reveal Dark Spot Glycolic Peel, $50.99